 If an issuer, in consultation with its municipal advisor, determines that a private placement is more likely to result in the lowest cost of borrowing, the issuer and its municipal advisor should undertake the following steps and policies to increase the likelihood of a successful and fully documented private placement process:

-- Select a placement agent, the investor or bank through a formal request for proposals (RFP) process.
+- Select a placement agent (if deemed necessary), the investor, or bank through a formal request for proposals (RFP) process.

 - In conjunction with bond counsel, review the sale or placement documents, such as Commitment Letter from the Investor and the Bond Purchase Agreement, to ensure that the terms and conditions are acceptable to the issuer and identify issues that need to be negotiated with the investor.